 And a dream it is.
-From singing the national anthem at the first New Orleans Saint’s home game this year to performing at favorite New Orleans events such as Wednesdays at the Square and Tales of the Cocktail, Robin has followed her passion and making a damn good living from it!
+From singing the national anthem at a New Orleans Saints' home game to performing at favorite New Orleans events such as Wednesday at the Square and Tales of the Cocktail, Robin has followed her passion and is making a damn good living from it!
 She said, “Robin, the singer, is energy!
 I love making people feel exactly what I’m feeling when I’m singing a song.
 So when it’s happy, I want people jumpin’ and movin’!
 And if it’s sad, I want you to be sad.
 I’ve been inspired all my life by Etta James.
 That is a woman of power.
 As soon as you hear that voice, it commands you, and I want to have that kind of presence.”

 She continued, “New Orleans is blessed with a lot of talented musicians, but because of that, it can be a struggle to stand out and be different.
 I strive to give a particular type of presence when I perform.
 When you see Robin Barnes, you’re going to see someone who is passionate about the music, not someone who is singing a song just to be singing a song.”